-We often succeed best at advocacy when we take on doable things, Dan Savage‘s term for actions that are both manageable and achievable.
-A first step is to identify the forms of advocacy that best suit our skills, interests, and schedules.
+We often succeed best at advocacy when we take on “doable things”, Dan Savage‘s term for actions that are both manageable and achievable.
+A good start is to dentify the forms of advocacy most suited to our skills, interests, and schedules.

 - Advocacy can be contained but highly effective actions, such as contacting elected officials, writing letters to editors, phone banking, marching in LGBTQ-focused parades and protests, speaking at events, attending hearings, and participating in lobby days.